kojikawrites/kojikawrites.github.io/README.md

 This is useful for admin interfaces, API routes, or other development-only pages that shouldn't be deployed to production.

+### site.yaml Reference

+Each site has a `config/site.yaml` file for navigation, blog settings, social integrations, component injection, and more.

+For complete site.yaml documentation, see the [Example Site README](src/.sites/example.com/README.md#site-configuration-siteyaml).

 ## Development

 ### Local Development